 I came across a number of studies of Zionism in the 1930s, including some which examined the ways in which the Nazi regime set out to exploit the Zionist aim of resettling Jews in Palestine.
 The quotation comes from one of them, a book called The Third Reich and the Palestine Question, by Francis Nicosia, the Raul Hilberg Distinguished Professor of Holocaust Studies at the University of Vermont..

 It doesn’t say that Hitler ‘supported Zionism’, but what it makes abundantly clear, with references to the evidence, is that the National Socialist regime set out to exploit the Zionist movement.This political strategy of course predates the Holocaust.
-If you are concerned that I might be quoting selectively, then you can find a version of the book here.
+If you are concerned that I might be quoting selectively, then you can find a PDF of the book here.
 In fact, you will find a lot more on this topic.

 I’m not particularly worried about Livingstone, an old political bruiser who can look after himself.
 He also has form in this area, as Matthew Cooper makes clear in his excellent and detail review of his latest book, so he presumably hoped to provoke a response.
 What shocks me is the way in which his opponents fell for it, in an outburst of exaggerated indignation and hatred.

 Livingstone’s comments were at best a cheap shot which exploited a miserable period of our history.
 But the torrent of abuse heaped upon him is equally guilty of playing games with history for short term political gain.
-By the standards of Livingstone and his critics, presumably any historian who uses archives rather than prejudice is either a Zionist or a Nazi apologist.
+By the standards of both Livingstone and his critics, presumably any historian who uses archives rather than prejudice is either a Zionist or a Nazi apologist.
 The net result is to cheapen the charge of anti-Semitism and degrade its value in British political debate.